mw-el/SwissVital/content/en/standorte/02-bern.md

 date: "2025-01-25"
 fullimage: "img/standorte/_bern.webp"
 image: "img/standorte/bern.webp"
-title: "Bern"
+title: ""
 ---

-In Bern, the examinations are carried out at MRI-Bern.
+The examinations are performed at MRI-Bern in Bern.

 **The address is:**